openstack/keystone/doc/source/setup.rst

     >>> import keystone
     >>>

+If you want to check the version of Keystone you are running:

+    >>> print keystone.version()
+    2012.1-dev

 If you can import keystone successfully, you should be ready to move on to :doc:`testing`.

 Troubleshooting